 In Column 1, the criterion for belonging to a group or another is whether a country's CPI is below the EU median in 2006 (the midpoint of the sample).
 The estimated effect of the unemployment rate on the VAT Gap is now 0.90 for countries with low CPI, compared to 0.67 for countries with high CPI.
 This suggests there is greater cyclicality in the compliance gap and so in the VAT base in countries with poor institutions.
 However, the difference between the two estimated coefficients is not significantly different from zero.
 In this sense, the data do not support the notion that compliance is more cyclical in either group of countries.
-More strikingly, the VAT Gap is significantly positively related to the standard VAT rate in countries with low CPI, whereas the estimated coefficient is insignificant (and in fact negative) for countries with high CPI.
-Thus the data are consistent with the notion that increases in the standard rate of VAT lead to decrease in compliance in countries with poor institutions.
+More strikingly, the VAT Gap is significantly positively related to the standard VAT rate in countries with high CPI.
+Thus the data are consistent with the notion that increases in the standard rate of VAT lead to decrease in compliance in countries with good institutions.
 However, no such effect on the VAT rate is discernible in countries with good institutions.